NethServer/nethserver-upgrade-tool/README.rst

 2. (upgrade) at next reboot runs the RPMs upgrade transaction, the upgrade tasks, then reboots

-3. (post-upgrade) completes by running post-restore-config and post-restore-data events
+3. (post-upgrade) completes by running the special ``nethserver-system-upgrade`` event

 This procedure returns a NethServer 7 installation, retaining

 - grub boot loader installation and configuration
 - previous partitioning, RAID and (ext4) file systems
-- LDAP accounts provider - if present
+- a running accounts provider, if at least the ns6 package nethserver-directory was installed

 All the installed RPMs are upgraded/removed to conform to a NethServer 7 installation.
 Access to Enterprise repositories is preserved, where applicable.